burst-apps-team/burst-wiki/burst-wiki.md

 -   unfair pre-mines and ICO releases
 -   supremacy of corporate interests and large mining operations

-Burst is the first and only cryptocurrency secured by the energy efficient Proof-of-Capacity (PoC) algorithm.
-Bitcoin and many other “altcoins” use the unsustainable and environmentally disastrous Proof-of-Work algorithm.
-The critical difference is that Proof-of-Work provides security by requiring power hungry processors, graphics cards, or expensive application-specific integrated circuits (ASICS) to needlessly and yet repeatedly perform computationally intensive hashing functions in real time.
-Burst’s Proof-of-Capacity algorithm provides the same security using regular computer resources and inexpensive hard drives to store and retrieve the results of hashing functions that have been pre-computed and are reusable in perpetuity.
+Burst is the first and only cryptocurrency secured by the energy efficient Proof-of-Capacity algorithm (PoC).
+Bitcoin and many other “altcoins” use the unsustainable Proof-of-Work model that is widely regarded as a pending environmental disaster due to excessive energy usage.
+The Proof-of-Work model provides for network security by requiring computers to needlessly and repeatedly perform computationally intensive hashing functions in real time.
+As network difficulty increases over time, an arms race to remain competitive has emerged whereby Proof-of-Work miners employ ever more powerful processors, graphics cards, and expensive application-specific integrated circuits (ASICS).
+The energy costs are astounding with electric usage devoted to Proof-of-Work estimated to be more than the total used by some countries.
+The Bitcoin network's annual electricity usage alone is frequently sited as exceeding that of the country of Switzerland.
+Burst’s alternative Proof-of-Capacity algorithm provides the same security using regular computer resources and inexpensive hard drives to store and retrieve the results of hashing functions that have been pre-computed and are reusable in perpetuity.

 ### Decentralization

 Burst addresses the centralist tendency problem plaguing other cryptocurrencies by further using an algorithm that is ASIC-proof.
-With no possibility for ASICs to out compete regular hardware, continued decentralization is assured.
+With no possibility for ASICs to replace regular everyday hardware as a minimum barrier to feasible entry, continued decentralization is assured.

 ### Energy-Efficient

 Burst uses minimal computational resources beyond that required for initial setup.
-It is estimated that a Burst transaction uses 1/400th of the energy required to process a bitcoin[1] transaction.
-This makes Burst an eco-friendly coin.
+It is estimated that a Burst transaction one 400th of the energy required to process bitcoin[1] transactions.
+This makes Burst eco-friendly and green.
 It can be mined using something as small as a Raspberry Pi.

 ### Fair Release